 Headless CMS platforms, on the other hand, allow you almost unlimited scalability in terms of features and hosting.
 The headless approach uses the cloud and CDNs to unlock almost infinite scalability without incurring hefty monthly costs.
 Also, if you need a new feature in your headless platform, you're just an API call away from it.

-Even though headless architecture brings plenty of benefits to both businesses and web developers, it has a few drawbacks that you need to consider when deciding whether it is the right choice for your company.
+Even though headless architecture brings plenty of benefits to both businesses and web developers, it has a few drawbacks to consider when deciding whether it is the right choice for your company.
 So let's take a look:

 One of the main advantages of WordPress and other traditional platforms is that everyone can use them.
 Headless architecture, on the contrary, is still relatively new, and the average WordPress developer might not be yet ready to work with an interconnected, non-monolithic web of services.